arangodb/docs/arangograph/notebooks.md

 {% endhint %}

-The ArangoGraph Notebook is a JupyterLab notebook embedded in the ArangoGraph ecosystem.
-The notebook integrates seamlessly with the ArangoGraph ecosystem, automatically connecting to ArangoGraph services, including ArangoDB and the ArangoML platform services.
+The ArangoGraph Notebook is a JupyterLab notebook embedded in the ArangoGraph Insights Platform.
+The notebook integrates seamlessly with the ArangoGraph Insights Platform, automatically connecting to ArangoGraph services, including ArangoDB and the ArangoML platform services.
 This makes it much easier to leverage these resources without having to download any data locally or to remember userId's,